ronaldllau/VaccineDesign/README.md

 }
 ```

-3. Deploy the task definition as a service behind a load balancer.
-See [aws-deployment-guide.md](aws-deployment-guide.md) for detailed instructions.
+3. For GPU support on ECS, use p3 or g4 instances and add the appropriate flags to your task definition.

 ## Usage